Skip to main content

 · Comply with and contribute to the development of policies, procedures, guidelines and safe professional practice and adhere to relevant legislation, regulations and standards.

-Annual Leave The annual leave associated with the whole time equivalent of this post is: 12 days pro rata
+The annual leave associated with the whole time equivalent of this post is: 25 days pro rata

 Probation A probationary period of 6 months will apply